olimci/ssg/README.md

 ssg build
 ```

-outputs to `dist/` or whatever's in `ssg_conf.json`. ready to throw on netlify, github pages, rsync, etc.
+outputs to `dist/`. easy to deploy

 ---

 ## License

-This is open-source and available under the [MIT License](LICENSE).
+this is open-source and available under the [MIT License](LICENSE).